Tok/Jenkem-9000/deployments/standalone/jenkem/README.txt

 IRC CONNECTION:
 Change the default IRC information according to your preferences and hit the "Connect" Button.
-After a few seconds bot should connect and join the specified channel.
+After a few seconds the bot should connect and join the specified channel.
 Otherwise a reason for the error should be seen in the status label.
 Click "Refresh Bot Status" and/or change your settings and try again until it works.